Accidentally Admitting an Anarchist

 Health Insurance plans are packaged for either groups or individuals.
 Because of scale, retention, and an early emphasis on employer based coverage, group plans are very profitable.
 The opposite is true for individual plans which is why some insurers did not even offer them.
 At BCBSMT, individual plans were substantially more expensive with less benefit.
 My first lesson about legal protections for the industry came from a BCBSMT sales rep who shook her head in dismay when I asked about the price/value difference between coverage in California and Montana.
 After giving me a lecture about Montana’s sparse and unhealthy population, she ended with the following punchline, “Of course...by LAW...ALL Blue Cross Blue Shield companies are REGulated and BOUNDed by STATE LINES.”
 In practice this means that insurance companies and State regulators get to operate in a private legal playground free from outside distraction.

 There is no giant nationwide Blue Cross Blue Shield healthcare corporation.
 The Blue Cross Blue Shield Association, headquartered in Chicago, is not a healthcare company.
-It is an investment company, staffed with lawyers and marketers, whose main objectives are to make money and protect the “BLUE” brand.
-In closed meetings, executives actually refer to themselves as “brand police” defending against enemies like “Blue Paws” veterinary clinics, a favorite trademark case they often cited in brand training sessions.
+It is an investment company, staffed with lawyers and marketers who like to call themselves “brand police” defending the logo against infringement from enemies like “Blue Paws” veterinary clinics, a trademark case they loved to cite in brand training sessions.

 Welcome Aboard the Ship of Fools